UBC-MDS/exploratory-data-viz/chapters/en/slides/module7/module7_03.md

     fields=['Major_Genre'], bind=dropdown, init={'Major_Genre': 'Comedy'})

 points.add_selection(select_genre).encode(
-    opacity=alt.condition(select_genre, alt.value(0.7), alt.value(0.1)))
+    opacity=alt.condition(select_genre, alt.value(0.7), alt.value(0.05)))
 ```

 <iframe src="/module7/charts/03/unnamed-chunk-4.html" width="100%" height="420px" style="border:none;">
 </iframe>

 Notes: If we don’t specify a default value in a widget, the first value
-in the options array show up in the widget, but it is not used for
+in `select_genre` will be shown in the widget, but it is not used to
-selection until we interact with the dropdown.
+select points until we click the dropdown.

 If we wanted to set a specific default value and immediately use it to
 highlight the data, we could specify which column and value to use via
 the `init` parameter as we have done in this slide.

+Because we did this, the chart initially displays only the comedy genre,
+instead of all the points.

 ---